JHolling/datasciencecoursera/README.md

 For a background, the initial experiment was carried out with a group of 30 volunteers.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, they captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The obtained dataset were originally randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

-This independent tidy dataset includes the following files -README.md
+This independent tidy dataset includes the following files:
+* README.md
--run_analysis.R: used to process data into "mean_report.txt" -mean_report.txt: Tidy processed data for means of means & stds
+* run_analysis.R: used to process data into "mean_report.txt"
+* mean_report.txt: Tidy processed data for means of means & stds

 Loading Notes:
 The run_analysis.R function can be loaded into your local R by running: